-Your pelvic floor muscle wraps around the canals like a rubber band and controls the opening and shutting of the urethra, vagina canal and anus.
-When you contract your pelvic floor muscles, the sphincters tighten the openings of the vagina, anus and urethra.
-Relaxing the pelvic floor allows passage of urine and faeces.
+Your pelvic floor muscle wraps around the canals like a rubber band and controls the opening and shutting of the urethra, vagina canal, and anus.
+When you contract your pelvic floor muscles, the sphincters tighten the openings of the vagina, anus, and urethra.
+Relaxing the pelvic floor allows the passage of urine and faeces.

-During sexual intercourse, the tightness and sensation perceived by you and your partner is due to the grip of the pelvic floor around the vaginal canal.
+During sexual intercourse, the tightness and sensation perceived by you and your partner are due to the grip of the pelvic floor around the vaginal canal.

 On top of supporting your pelvic organs, your pelvic floor muscle also holds your back in place and relieves the back of the stress and strain from everyday activities like lifting and bending.

 What are the Symptoms of Weak Pelvic Floor Muscles?

 The symptoms of weak pelvic floor muscles are:

 - Leaking small amounts of urine when coughing, sneezing, laughing or running

 - Failing to reach the toilet in time

 - Reduced sensation in the vagina and the quality of sex life